zarthon/hadmyfab/README.md

 * Current implementation is not tested, messy, not clean and involves lot of bugs
 * Instead of combining population and mapred job into one, distributed it over the 2 files
 * Trying to debug the mapred job
+* Mapping done successfully, Reduce working perfectly and also added the snapshots of mysql
+* Application is ready with respect to Requirements...:D